-A Statutory Sick Pay (SSP) relief package is available for SMEs who are paying sick pay to employees on or after 13 March 2020, due to them not working by either having coronavirus, or if they are self-isolating.
-The government will allow employers to reclaim Statutory Sick Pay (SSP) up to 2 weeks per eligible employee.
+The Statutory Sick Pay (SSP) relief package was available for SMEs paying sick pay to employees on or after 13 March 2020 due to them not working by either having coronavirus or self-isolating.
+The Government will allow employers to reclaim Statutory Sick Pay (SSP) for up to 2 weeks per eligible employee.

 Self-employment Income Support Scheme

-The self-employed who have lost income due to the coronavirus can claim a taxable grant worth 80% of trading profits (up to £2,500 p/month) for the next three months through the Self-employment Income Support Scheme (SEISS).
+Launched back in March 2020, the Self-employment Income Support Scheme (SEISS) helped the self-employed who had lost income due to the coronavirus.
+They could claim a taxable grant worth 80% of trading profits (up to £2,500 p/month).

 Businesses in Wales, Scotland and Northern Ireland